 MCQ on Mitochondria | MtDNA MCQ

-MCQ on Mitochondria with Answers Pdf Download
+MCQ on Mitochondria with Answers Pdf Download:

-Here you will find a list of Most important MCQ questions on Mitochondria in MCQ quiz style with answer for competitive exams like NEET, CET, NET etc. These frequently asked sample questions on Mitochondria are given with correct choice of answer that you can check instantly.
 Presently we have added more than 30 MCQ questions on Mitochondria for your practice.
-We will keep adding more questions and provide this question bank in PDF format, so that you can download them instantly in E-book style.
+We will keep adding more questions and provide this question bank in PDF format so that you can download them instantly in E-book style.

-Mitochondria MCQ Questions and Answers Pdf
+Mitochondria MCQ Questions and Answers Pdf:

 1. The term mitochondria was coined by____________